Woutah/MVTS-Learner/README.md

 	<img src="./mvts_learner/examples/images/configurun_settings_example_even_larger.png" width="800" />
 </p>

-For more examples of the features of the GUI, please see the [Configurun-GitHub](https://github.com/Woutah/configurun)
+For more examples of the features of the App, please also see the [Configurun-GitHub](https://github.com/Woutah/configurun)

 ## Table of Contents
 - [MVTS-Learner](#mvts-learner)